 Where mt, a, s is the mortality rate (death count divided by population count) in year t, at age a, and for sex s; t is year; L is a dummy variable indicating the years, 1997 to 2010, in which New Labour were in government; R is a dummy variable indicating 2008 and 2009, the years in which the UK economy entered a recession as a result of the GFC, and ϵ is an error term.
 The R term is included to capture any additional short-term changes in mortality rates to be captured in a separate term rather than influence the coefficients including New Labour years, β2 and β3.
 The use of interaction terms Lt and Rt allowed for the gradients of change in log mortality rates over time to be different over the New Labour and GFC recession periods.

-The above model specification was fit to ONS data for each year from 1990 to 2010 inclusive.
+The above model specification was fitted to ONS data for each year from 1990 to 2010 inclusive.
 Redefining Yt,a,s =log10mt, a, s, projected log mortality rates Ya,s, t* were calculated for years 2011 to 2015 inclusive by setting t to these year values and L to 1, i.e.